top of page

 Why Home Insurance Coverage Gaps Are More Common Than People Think

-Written by Walter J. , insurance research contributor focused on homeowners insurance at Insurance Policy Authority.
 Many homeowners assume that having an active insurance policy means their home is fully protected.
 In reality, coverage gaps are one of the most common and least understood problems in homeowners insurance.
-These gaps often remain invisible until a claim is filed, at which point homeowners discover that certain losses are limited, partially covered, or excluded
+These gaps often remain invisible until a claim is filed, at which point homeowners discover that certain losses are limited, partially covered, or excluded altogether.
+Understanding why these gaps exist requires looking beyond marketing language and into how policies are

 Walter.
 J